adaley222/motor-classification/README.md

 We can then use that EEG data to train a network to classify similar events in real-time.
 While this may seem trivial, the ability for a computer to recognize brain-wave events has wide-ranging uses for scenarios where someone is unable to interface with a phone or computer using their hands.
 They could simply imagine closing their fist, and trigger an event to interact with the computer.

-I have since started fleshing out the notebook into a proper model to be trained and deployed via AWS, and have refactored the previous Keras implementation to PyTorch.
+I have since started fleshing out the notebook into a proper model to be trained via Sagemaker and deployed via ONNX for use on devices, and have refactored the previous Keras implementation to PyTorch.

 This is a pet project.
 I think that Brain-Computer Interfaces are fascinating, and while the idea of a chip in your brain is little more than a meme today, I believe some version of a BCI will become ubiquitious within our lifetimes.